hitaboy/bend_wp_tailwind_svelte/src/README.md

 add_action('enqueue_block_editor_assets', 'bend_editor_scripts');
 ```

-Then use in PHP templates:
+Then use in PHP templates or ACF blocks:

 ```php
 <div class="my-component" data-count="5"></div>
 ```

 The component will automatically mount and receive props from data attributes.

+**Note**: If you're using ACF blocks, remember to import the corresponding JSON field group files from `inc/block-templates/[block-name]/[block-name].json` via **Custom Fields > Tools > Import Field Groups** in WordPress admin.

 ## Hot Reload with PHP